Skip Navigation

 What happens if I can't get my immunizations in time?

-If you are unable to obtain the required immunizations prior to NSO you should still complete and submit your health history form by the August 4 deadline.
-Failure to comply with this deadline will result in a registration hold on your account.
-Note that the Health Center will be able to give you these immunizations on campus, but NSO is very busy time so we urge you not to wait until then to care of this.
+If you are unable to obtain the required immunizations prior to NSO you should still complete and upload your Health History form and the Immunization section by following the directives at https://seaver.pepperdine.edu/new-students/healthcenter/letter.htm by the deadline.
+Failure to comply with this deadline and all requirements will result in a registration hold on your account.
+The Health Center will be able to give you these immunizations on campus, but NSO is a very busy time so we urge you not to wait until then, if possible.

 How often should I check my Pepperdine E-mail?

 Frequently!
 The University will use this address to communicate with you about classes, deadlines and all official information.
-Also, if you want to communicate with us via e-mail, you should use the Pepperdine system as it is the only one we consider to be officially from you.
+Also, if you want to communicate with us via e-mail, you should use your Pepperdine email as it is the only one we consider to be officially from you.

 Is there a pre-enrollment reading/writing assignment?